pyrypajunen/pyrypajunen/README.md

 - 👋 Hi, I’m @pyrypajunen
-- 👀 I’m interested in Financial Technologies and investment
+- 👀 I’m interested in Financial Technologies and Investment.
-- 🌱 I’m currently learning High-Performance Computing and Quantative finance.
+- 🌱 I’m currently learning High-Performance Computing, Blockchain Development and Quantative Finance.
 - 💞️ I’m looking to collaborate on projects/internships that support my learning and personal growth.
 - 📫 How to reach: Connect with me via LinkedIn www.linkedin.com/in/pyry-pajunen-fintech